Tommyphung1/Predicting-Video-Games-Profit-with-Genres/README.md

 **Target:** Video Game Developers

 ## Overview
 With the increasing demand for video games, the market is primed and ready for investment and development.
 However, there isn't a hard and fast rule to make a great game much less a profitable one.
 There are many aspects to making video games and one of the most controllable features was the genre of the game.
 By narrowing down which genres are profitable, developers can focus on making the correct games when concerning profit.
-The best place to look is the community website, backloggd to get a better idea of what people actually like.
+To get a better idea of what people like I used the community website, Backloggd.

 It turns out that some of the most common genre happens to be profitable as well.
 This doesn't necessarily help since Adventure and RPG are common genres to have in games.
-Indie genres or Indie game shows are one of the best genres to have when making a game.
+Indie genres or Indie games are one of the best genres to have when making a game.
 Setting aside the Indie genre, I can isolate which genres are good when modeling.
 Indie developers can stick to popular features mentioned before but can also consider arcade and strategy in their games as well.
-Keeping Adventure and RPG will keep the games relatively safe to make while enhancing a mixture of the suggested genres.
+Keeping Adventure and RPG will keep the games relatively safe to make while enhancing them with a mixture of the suggested genres.

 When moving the threshold of success for more developed companies was a bit more complicated.
 The first model shows similar results to the Indie Model with Simulator and Puzzle as important genres to focus on.
 However, when rebalancing the dataset, brawler came up as an important feature.
 If a company wants to explore brawlers, this could be a fruitful endeavor due to the low quality of brawler-based games.
 Rebalancing doesn't seem to change the results but other features should be looked at such as developer since the rebalanced model performed poorly.

-The produce models perform best when considering a lower threshold and should only be used for Indie Developers.
+The produced models perform best when considering a lower threshold and should only be used for Indie Developers.
 More data is needed to help determine better genres for higher sales or more analysis is needed to help the model.

 ## Business Understanding
 Video games have been a form of entertainment for all ages around the world.
 There has been **an increase in game production** with all the access to tools online as well as the demand for these games especially for the last couple of years of quarantine. <br>